mvdh7/PyCO2SYS/docs/co2sys.md

     CO2dict = CO2SYS(PAR1, PAR2, PAR1TYPE, PAR2TYPE, SAL, TEMPIN, TEMPOUT,
         PRESIN, PRESOUT, SI, PO4, pHSCALEIN, K1K2CONSTANTS, KSO4CONSTANTS,
         NH3=0.0, H2S=0.0, KFCONSTANT=1, buffers_mode="auto",
-        totals=None, Kis=None, Kos=None)
+        totals=None, equilibria_input=None, equilibria_output=None)

     # Get (e.g.) aragonite saturation state, output conditions
     OmegaARout = CO2dict["OmegaARout"]

-Each input can either be a single scalar value or a [NumPy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) containing a series of values.
+Each input can either be a single scalar value or a [NumPy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) containing a series of values, with the excepton of the optional `totals`, `equilibria_input` and `equilibria_output` inputs, which should be dicts of scalars or arrays (if provided, see [Internal overrides](#internal-overrides)).
 The output is a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) containing a series of NumPy arrays with all the calculated variables.
 These are described in detail in the following sections.

 ### Using the Pythonic API